Alex3k/grafana_mlt_demo/README.md

 # Tearing everything down and cleaning Up
 Go into the terraform directory and run `terraform destroy -var-file vars.tfvars -auto-approve`. **Everything** will be deleted

+# Example Demo Script
+- **SHOW MLT DEMO DASHBOARD**
+- This is a really high level dashboard which is designed to tell us if we are on track with our SLOs and tell us if there is a problem in the application.
+It indicates where the issue is and allow you to drill down to the respect areas
+- This is an ecommerce microservices application running in Kubernetes
+- We have two SLIs and SLOs
+- Imagine we have a contract with our customers that says your SLA of uptime will be 99.99%.
+That means you’re allowed 5 minutes of downtime a month and we need to track that.
+That is what the SLI is doing.
+It shows us that we have 4 minutes and 10 seconds left within that budget
+- Furthermore, we have made a SLA with our customer that only 500 payments will fail per month, we have 44 remaining of that budget which is quite worrisome hence it’s turned red
+- We are using our Synthetic Monitoring solution to show us our uptime and reachability
+- We also have three graphs on the right to track our RED Signals.
+- Explain what RED signals are and how they are a proxy for end user experience
+- Finally, we have our architecture diagram
+- This is a high level diagram which was drawn manually using Draw.io
+- The benefit of drawing it manually is that we can abstract low level constructs such as how many different services/containers/components are included within each service as an example
+- The other benefit is that we can define rules to determine when one of those components is broken.
+- Take product for example, Product turns red if:
+    - Synthetics says it’s offline
+    - There are errors within it’s logs
+    - It’s downstream database is having specific issues
+    - It’s requests latency breach their SLO of 2 seconds
+- An automatically drawn diagram wouldn’t be able to have these kind of rules defined as they come from different data sources - referring back to our big tent story
+- We can also click on this diagram to drill down.
+- **CLICK ON PRODUCT**
+- On this dashboard we have the status of Offline/Online From synthetics
+- We have Latencies and Throughputs from tracing
+- We have logs and error logs from Logs
+- We have pod restarts (which is important as identified by Matt’s demo earlier) from Metrics
+- In addition we have Memory, CPU and Bandwidth metrics to help us identify what’s going on
+- I would note that on the metrics front we are using 0.006% of the CPU.
+So straight away I can see that I am probably over provisioning this CPU and I can reduce that to save money
+- I next want to show you how we can jump to traces from logs to see the full life span of a trace
+- **CLICK ON ANY LOG THAT GOES TO /documents, then go to the trace**
+- This page shows us the path of a particular trace, starting at the web gateway, then the API gateway, then the product service and then finally the the database
+- **CLICK ON THE DATABASE TRACE AND EXPAND ATTRIBUTES**
+- Here we can see that we are running the SQL Statement shown (HIGHLIGHT IT) on the Postgres database Products table and User2 is the one running the query.
+We can also see that Opentelemtry was the library that instrumented it
+- **EXPAND RESOURCE**
+- Here we can see information about the product service and can see it’s a Python application and we can see the pod name, environment, service name and service version.
+Useful for debugging!
+- I would also note that we can see all the logs for this span by click that button
+- **GO BACK TO THE MLT DEMO OVERVIEW DASHBOARD**
+- **RUN THE /too_many_connections_bug.sh SCRIPT - IT CAN TAKE Up to 1 minute to come through**
+- I have just injected an error into my environment.
+We are going to live debug it together.
+We just have to wait a few seconds for Kubernetes to deploy the error
+- **WAIT**
+- We can now see that the Product and Product Data boxes have gone red.
+It looks like they are unhealthy.
+Let’s investigate what’s going on
+- **CLICK ON PRODUCT**
+- We can see it’s online
+- We can see latency increasing which means users are having a slower experience
+- We can see throughput is decreasing which either means they are leaving or it’s a byproduct of increased latency
+- We can now see errors, let’s see what the traces tell us
+- **CLICK ON ONE OF THE ERRORS FOR /Documents and open it’s trace and expand Events**
+- We can see that an exception has occurred which says connection is refused to product-data and we can see where that has occurred due to the stack trace
+- Very odd, let’s go and investigate product-data to see what is going on there
+- **GO BACK TO OVERVIEW PAGE AND CLICK ON PRODUCT-DATA**
+- The logs are telling us that there are too many clients connected to the postgres database.
+We should either increase that configuration value or investigate why they are not closing